strehar/HttpServer/README.md

 ##HTTP Server library for windows IoT devices and Universal apps.

-There is limited HTTP server support functionality in Windows IoT, but some projects could really benifit from embedded HTTP Server.
-It specially makes it easy to display data to the clients or controll the IoT device itself.
+There is limited HTTP server support functionality in Windows IoT, but some projects could really benifit from HTTP Server embedded in the app.
+It specially makes it easy to display data to the clients or control the IoT device itself.

-This HTTP server library can be embedded in any project and is simple to use.
+This HTTP server library can be embedded in any project.
 User does not need to know anything about HTTP protocol or what is going on behind the scenes.
 It is all done with few calls to functions of HttpServer class.

 For example, to embed simple HelloWorld style web page in your application, you would add following code: